 Afterwards, wipe it all clean with a dry cloth and make sure the surface is 100% dry.

 You know you are going to make a great mess, so lay down and cover all the surroundings to make sure you don’t give your garage a new paint job.

 Scuff and Sand

 Get the bed liner ready with the tools you have chosen to use and start.
 Go slow and be careful since the results are semi-permanent.
-Make sure you have the proper safety gear and refer to the instruction manual if any questions arise.
+Make sure you have the proper safety gear and refer to the instruction manual and follow the instructions.